matrix-org/matrix-hookshot/docs/advanced/widgets.md

 This can be enabled by setting `roomSetupWidget` to an object.
 You can add the widget by saying `!hookshot setup-widget` in any room.
 When `addOnInvite` is true, the bridge will add a widget to rooms when the bot is invited, and the room has **no existing connections**.

 `disallowedIpRanges` describes which IP ranges should be disallowed when resolving homeserver IP addresses (for security reasons).
-Unless you know what you are doing, it is reccomended to not include this key.
+Unless you know what you are doing, it is recommended to not include this key.
 The default blocked IPs are listed above for your convienence.

 `publicUrl` should be set to the publically reachable address for the widget `public` content.
 By default, hookshot hosts this content on the
 `widgets` listener under `/widgetapi/v1/static`.